rumca-js/Internet-Places-Database/README.md

  - self-host - software that can be self-hosted
  - amiga / commodore  - anything amiga / commodore related
  - demoscene / zx spectrum - related to this kind of music
- - emulator/emulation - anything related to emulators
+ - emulator / emulation - anything related to emulators
  - wtf - for really interesting finds
  - funny - anything that makes me chuckle
  - interesting page design - self explanatory.
 Some pages are just fun
  - interesting domain name - if domain name is interesting
- - wargames - there are some old blogs about this hobby
+ - wargames / tabletop game - there are some old blogs about this hobby
  - internet archive - valuable resources that protect knowledge
  - reverse engineering
  - hacking / cubersecurity / ctf - quite explanatory
- - convention - you might be interested in one of those

-Quite obvious tag names

- - company - if entry exists just to provide information about company
- - university, museum, etc - if entry provides details about a university, museum, etc.
- - disinformation / misinformation / conspiracy theories - self explanatory
- - news - if it is "news" content farm.
-Might be also "game news", "tech news", etc.
- - web spam - anything annoying, not worth, etc.
- - warhammer - anything that relates to...
- - link service - bitly or other services that provide shortened versions of links
- - radio station
- - movie - page describing a movie
- - video game - page describing a video game, etc.
- - movie - page describing a movie
+ - ranking page - page which shows items with scores, like metacritic, pepper
- - fan page - pages created by fans, of topics, of people
- - online tool - some things are web programs, that are not accessible if you are offline
- - monetization - if page includes some kind of monetization, subscription, loot boxes
- - ad business - if page owner work in this sector
+ - image assets / music assets /

 Other

- - artificial intelligence bot - bots that can respond to your queries
+ - artificial intelligence bot - AI bot, like chatGPT, etc.
  - gatekeeper - platforms that are too big to fail.
 Monopolies, big tech, etc.
+ - link service - link service, link shorteners, ad counters
+ - monetization - if page includes some kind of monetization, subscription, loot boxes
+ - gambling - if the page is about gambling
+ - redirect issue - the page is not what it is supposed to be, redirects to some adult page etc.
+ - the left wing - things for democrats, left wing of political spectrum
+ - the right wing - things for republicans, left wing of political spectrum
+ - conspiracy theories / 911

 # How to access the data?